 Q3: Is it safe to cook a potato in the microwave?

-A: Yes, it is perfectly safe as long as you remember to pierce the skin.
+A: Yes, it is perfectly safe as long as you to pierce the skin.
 This single step prevents pressure buildup and potential bursting, making the entire process safe and easy.

 Q4: Do I need to use a special microwave-safe dish?